 Please do not report 'this country no longer uses call signs', as this listing is intended to list the 'last known' call signs, even if they are no longer officially assigned.
 Besides, omissions of call signs in one official list (such as the ITU's IFL) does not mean that a country no longer maintains call signs, since they might show up in another official list, such as one issued by the individual country itself.

-Jim Thomas, publisher of the Emisoras de FM, has uncovered scores of rarely published Caribbean and Central American FM call signs.
-I highly recommend his publication as well.
+The WTFDA has recently undercovered scores of rarely published Caribbean and Central American FM call signs.
+I highly recommend their FM database at db.wtfda.org.

 Please read further - Call Sign Formats - for more information on call signs.

 Broadcasting Stations of the World - USA 1946, 1948, 1952-53, 1955, 1957, 1959-61, 1963, 1965-69, 1971-72, 1974

 Broadcasting Year Book - 1935-40